memflow/mfio-bench/README.md

-# mfio network benchmark suite
+# mfio local and network benchmark suite

 This repo consists of the following: